GWTReact/gwt-react/README.md

 * ~~Verify interop within existing Widget based GWT projects~~ DONE, check out widget_interop in the gwt-react-examples project

-* Show how to use npm and webpack to create a javascript bundle
+* ~~Show how to use npm and webpack to create a javascript bundle~~ DONE, check out the documentation.

 * Once GWT 2.8 is released, add build and run steps